edhowland/NuScheme/README.md

 The created world is held in '$env.world' See below for examples of usage.

+##### Function naming strategy

+There are 3 or 4 naming types:

+- Query functions, like _null?, _atom?
+  * have a single leading underscore '_' and a trailing question mark '?'
+- deconstructors : like _car, _cdr, _cadr etc
+  * have a single leading  underscore '_'
+  * takes some item on input like a cons cell, and either just a store or a store and environment as params and returns the internal part
+  * Environment  deconstructors must also take a store param as well as the 'nv' param because 'nv' points into the store
+- Mutators : like _cons!
+  * have a single leading underscore and a trailing bang '!'
+  * generally take a store on input and return a new store on output
+- Streamers : Like __car, __eval and __world-list
+  * Have 2 leading underscores
+  * Take a world on input and return a new world on output
+  * May update the .result field on output
+  * May only work on the previous .result field on input

+Note: If a query streamer like '__atom?' or '__null?' will return a new world on output with the result field set to boolean true or false.
+These also probably work on previous .result field on input.

+Note 2: You can use '__result' at the end of  the stream to inspect the result field.
+It does not return a new store, so it can not participate in further functions in the pipeline.

 ## The Store

 The store is implemented as a Nu table with columns: cars and cdrs.
 When you call